 There are plenty of parking options nearby – including a local field that charges a small amount – but it’s also a pleasant stroll from nearby Portinscale or Keswick.
 And if you’re feeling posh you can even arrive by boat on the Derwent Steamer!

 The well-made path twists and winds uphill steeply at first, then over the mini summit of Skelgill Bank before the final climb to Catbells.
 There are some nice rocky sections to practise scrambling moves on, but most can be avoided if you don’t fancy them.

-From the summit of Catbells, either return the way you came, or continue onwards to the oath junction at Hause Gate before dropping into the green folds of the Newlands Valley, then traversing along the base of the mountain back to your starting point.
+From the summit of Catbells, either return the way you came, or continue onwards to the path junction at Hause Gate before dropping into the green folds of the Newlands Valley, then traversing along the base of the mountain back to your starting point.

 If you’re lucky enough to get views from the top – stretching over the entire northern Lake District and beyond – the memories will live with you forever.

 Weather: Catbells may be a small peak in relation to its taller neighbours, but the weather can be fierce towards the top, with wind, rain, frost and snow all common.
 Be sure to check forecasts and always take appropriate gear and clothing.

 Pushchairs: extremely rugged, all-terrain puschairs may have a slim chance of reaching the summit, but in truth this is a route for little explorers to either walk or be carried